ShittyKopper/lemmod/README.md

 # lemmod

-Moderation bot for Lemmy communities.
+Extremely messy prototype of a moderation bot for Lemmy communities.

 ## How it works